Holiday Entitlements - Useful Information

 - Commission should be factored into statutory holiday pay calculations.

 - There are different rules for calculating holiday pay depending on the working patterns involved:

-(b) For workers with no normal working hours - If a worker has no normal working hours then their holiday pay would still be a week's normal remuneration but the week's pay is usually calculated by working out the average pay received over the previous 12 weeks in which they were paid, or any other timeframe that fairly reflects their normal pay.
+- For workers with no normal working hours - If a worker has no normal working hours then their holiday pay would still be a week's normal remuneration but the week's pay is usually calculated by working out the average pay received over the previous 12 weeks in which they were paid, or any other timeframe that fairly reflects their normal pay.
 From 6 April 2020, you will need to look at the average number of weekly hours and pay from the previous 52 weeks, instead of 12.

-(c) For shift workers - If a worker works shifts then a week's holiday pay is usually calculated by working out the average number of hours worked in the previous 12 weeks at their average hourly rate, or any other timeframe that fairly reflects their normal pay.
+- For shift workers - If a worker works shifts then a week's holiday pay is usually calculated by working out the average number of hours worked in the previous 12 weeks at their average hourly rate, or any other timeframe that fairly reflects their normal pay.
 From 6 April 2020, you will need to look at the average number of weekly hours and pay from the previous 52 weeks, instead of 12.

 - Unless the employment contract states otherwise, employees should give their employer notice of their intention to take leave.
 This should be at least twice as long as the holiday that they want to take.
 For example, an employee should give at least two weeks’ notice for a one-week holiday.